Chauny: History

 There has been a settlement on the site, more or less continuously, since at least the Carolingian era.
 Known variously as Calgny, Cauny, Canni, Calni or as Chaulni.
 In Latin, contemporary chroniclers and historians such as Flodoard, Guibert de Noyon/Nogent used at least 13 different names when referring to it; such as Calnacum, Calniacum, Cauniacum, Calviniacum and Channiacum.

+Chauny, then a mere castle, served as a refuge for those fleeing the Vandal and Hunnic invasions of 407 and 451 respectively.

 The town was occupied by German forces for part of World War I, and was close to the front lines for much of the war.
 It was extensively destroyed during the process of its recapture by Allied forces in 1917.
 It is disputed whether, or to what degree, the destruction was caused by Allied bombardments, aerial and artillery, versus demolition by retreating Germans.

 The community was rebuilt after that war, largely in a traditional French "châteaux" style; in particular the municipal buildings, done in red brick with stonework.
 Most of the existing structures date from this time, or later; especially those in the town centre.

 During World War II, a chemical factory in the town was bombed by Allied aircraft, on 8 August 1944.
 This was completed as part of an attack on industrial infrastructure.
 The town was liberated by American forces on 2 September 1944.